ongaeshi/grn_mini/README.md

 # GrnMini

 Groonga(Rroonga) wrapper for using easily.
-It is the KVS it's so easy to use.
+It is the KVS so easy to use.

 ## Installation

     $ gem install grn_mini

-Other installation is not required.

 ## Basic Usage